Vienna City Centre

-Belvedere Palace - Baroque historical palace complex in Vienna
+Belvedere Palace - Baroque palace complex in Vienna

-Consists of two Baroque palaces, the Orangery and the Palace Stables set in a Baroque park landscape.
-Nowadays it houses the Belvedere museum institution.
+The monument consists of two Baroque palaces, the Orangery and the Palace stables set in a Baroque park landscape.
+Nowadays, it houses the Belvedere museum institution.

 Trencin Castle - Royal residence from the 11th century

 The castle area consists of a set of palaces and a tower.
 Legendary castle well is another point of interest because of a legend about Omar and Fatima and their great love.

 One of the largest market squares in Europe in the center of a medieval old town is full of architectural and historical monuments.
 Not far from it is the former Jewish district of Kazimierz.

 Wawel Complex is one of Krakow's most brilliant sights and a unique Polish landmark.
 This enclosed fortification, which includes palaces and a cathedral, is situated on Wawel hill.
 Wawel Cathedral was the place of royal coronations and also is a burial site for Polish kings.

 Kazimierz - the Jewish Quarter